 Please bear in mind that Tuft and Needle has not confirmed that their foam uses graphite.
 This is merely my opinion and is speculative based on my experience with other similar foams.
 What is confirmed is that the primary material of the top layer of foam is 100% polyurethane (non-visco elastic).

 Both the Casper & Tuft & Needle have fairly similar covers.
-Both covers are fairly simple, mostly white, a bit stretchy, and have a nice feel.
-Both are fairly thin and soft.
+Both covers are simple, mostly white, a bit stretchy, and have a nice feel.
+Both are thin and soft.
 From a functionality standpoint, the thinness of the cover is the most important factor.
 Having a thin cover helps to facilitate airflow in the mattress.

 While this is a nice feature for both covers, neither cover is substantially better or worse than the other, with respect to breathability from the cover.

 Unfortunately, the thinnest of the covers is a bit of a double edged sword.
 While it’s great for cooling, it also does make them slightly more susceptible to damage.
 If you do buy a Casper or Tuft and Needle you’ll want to be very careful when moving them.
-Both covers can easily snag and rip.

 One aesthetic note regarding Tuft and Needle’s cover.
 It is so thin you are able to see the foam materials through the cover.
 If your sheets are also very thin this could mean that you could see the foams through them as well.
 It’s more of a style issue, but something to bear in mind.